-While the droplet puncture method used in Figure 1 to introduce B. phytofirmans is an effective way to introduce bacteria into the xylem we have investigated the potential to introduce B. phytofirmans into the vascular tissue by topical application to leaves using 0.2% Brekthru, an organo-silicon surfactant with sufficiently low surface tension that spontaneous invasion of plant tissues can be achieved.
-The population size of B. phytofirmans in the petioles of leaves distal from the leaf on which cell suspensions in Brekthru ( $10^8$ cells/) have been applied were used as a measure of growth and movement potential from such an inoculation site.
-Substantial numbers of cells of B. phytofirmans could be recovered from petioles within one or two weeks after topical application to leaves in the presence of Silwet L77 or Breakthru (Figure 2).
+While the droplet puncture method used in Figure 7 to introduce B. phytofirmans is an effective way to introduce bacteria into the xylem we investigated the potential to introduce B. phytofirmans into the vascular tissue by topical application to leaves using 0.2% Breakthru, an organo-silicon surfactant with sufficiently low surface tension that spontaneous invasion of plant tissues can be achieved.
+The population size of B. phytofirmans in the petioles of leaves distal from the leaf on which cell suspensions in Brekthru (108 cells/) have been applied were used as a measure of growth and movement potential from such an inoculation site.
+Substantial numbers of cells of B. phytofirmans could be recovered from petioles within one or two weeks after topical application to leaves in the presence of Silwet L77 or Breakthru (Figure 8).
 Very few cells were present within petioles when the bacterium was applied without a penetrating surfactant.
 Topical application of such an endophyte thus appears to be a very practical means of inoculating plants in the field.

-Figure 2.
-Population size of Burkholderia phytofirmans in petioles of Cabernet Sauvignon of plants sprayed with this strain alone (blue line) or this strain applied with 0.2% Breakthru (gray line) or of Erwinia herbicola strain 299R applied with 0.2% Breakthru (orange line).
-Vertical bars represent the mean of log population size at a given sampling time.
+Figure 8.
+Population size of Burkholderia phytofirmans in petioles of Cabernet Sauvignon of plants sprayed with this strain alone (blue line) or this strain applied with 0.2% Breakthru (gray line).

-Continuing effort has been made during this reporting period to better understand the mechanisms by which B. phytofirmans alters the behavior of X. fastidiosa in plants.
+We also perform studies to better understand the mechanisms by which B. phytofirmans alters the behavior of X. fastidiosa in plants.
 Burkholderia appears to produce compounds that might directly affect pathogen behavior.
 DSF production has been described in other Burkholderia species including Burkholderia ceonocepacia.
 Furthermore, the genome sequence of B. phytofirmans PSJN has been determined, allowing us to putatively identify a gene with some homology to X. fastidiosa and Xanthomonas campestris rpfF, that thus might be expected to lead to the production of fatty acids capable of conferring signaling activity like that of DSF species.
 We therefore made a site-directed deletion mutant of the putative rpfF gene in B. phytofirmans.
 We subsequently investigated whether ethyl acetate extracts of wild type B. phytofirmans culture supernatants or rpfF mutants of B. phytofirmans could alter the expression of genes in either Xanthomonas campestris or X. fastidiosa that were known to be regulated by the presence of various DSF species.
-Interestingly, relatively strong induction of the eng:gfp reporter gene fusion in Xanthomonas campestris was observed when the biosensor was exposed to extracts of both the wild type and rpfF mutant of B. phytofirmans (Figure 3).
+Interestingly, relatively strong induction of the eng:gfp reporter gene fusion in Xanthomonas campestris was observed when the biosensor was exposed to extracts of both the wild type and rpfF mutant of B. phytofirmans (Figure 9).
 These results suggest that indeed B. phytofirmans was capable of producing a DSF-like molecule that Xanthomonas campestris could respond to.
 It also suggested however that the putative rpfF gene that we had removed was not responsible for producing the putative signal molecule.
 In contrast to the results that revealed that Xanthomonas campestris could respond to way putative signal molecule from B. phytofirmans, little or no change in expression of the phoA reporter gene was observed when the X. fastidiosa Xf:phoA biosensor was exposed to ethyl acetate extracts of either the wild type or rpfF mutant of B. phytofirmans (data not shown).
 Given that X. fastidiosa and Xanthomonas campestris respond to different DSF species, it was not unexpected that they might differentially respond to the signal molecule apparently made by B. phytofirmans.